Introduction

 import

-.
+The import command is the counterpart to export.
 It allows you to add commands and completions to your library from

 an external source, such as a file, an HTTP endpoint, or a GitHub Gist.
 This is the primary way to restore backups or